 Bespoke events are custom-planned personal retreats for your writing group.
 We work together to design a plan of editorial feedback, group seminars, workshops, and writing time that fits your needs.
 Bespoke events can be virtual, or live when travel is safe.

-To give each writer the specific attention their full manuscript needs, retreats with two leaders are limited to ten writers; retreats with one leader are limited to six writers.
+To give each writer the specific attention their pages need, retreats with two leaders are limited to ten writers; retreats with one leader are limited to six writers.

-Intensives follow a "conference" format, with whole-group seminars and small-group discussions for about forty participants.
-One-on-one editorial time is also available as an add-on.
+Intensives follow a "conference" format, with whole-group craft lessons, half-group seminars and small-group discussions for about forty participants.
+One-on-one editorial time is available as an add-on.

 For travel events, see FAQs on the individual retreat webpages for specific notes about the venue's accessibility.